 Nicole believes the days of marketing owning MQLs and sales driving SQLs are over.
 “Let's stop the finger pointing and focus on winning together.”

 Throughout her career, Nicole has learned to lead with a sense of humour while being direct with her plan of action.
 “I think humour is something that removes barriers,” she said.
 “I’ve learned that being direct helps people get into a forward motion, and this momentum can turn small wins into larger team accomplishments.”
 This is something Nicole brings to the table at Matterport every day.
 Under Nicole’s leadership the marketing team went from not hitting attribution targets to nailing them three quarters in a row.

 When Nicole isn't being a marketing wizard, she spends time with her husband and son who are part of an active Boy Scouts troop, as well as her dad and his new puppy, Reggie.
 She's also an active advocate for the Crohn's and Colitis Foundation to help improve the quality of life of children and adults affected by these digestive diseases.

-Stay tuned to learn more about the hardworking and talented women of Matterport in our next installment.
-In the meantime, enjoy reading about Nicole’s favorite program: How Matterport Virtual Walkthroughs can Help Schools Reopen with Confidence.
+Stay tuned to learn more about the hardworking and talented women of Matterport in our next instalment.
+In the meantime, enjoy reading about Nicole’s favourite program: How Matterport Virtual Walkthroughs can Help Schools Reopen with Confidence.

 “Right now Matterport is in a position to be able to give back to our communities.
 Nothing is more important than helping schools reopen safely and giving teachers, parents and students peace of mind.
 It makes me proud that Matterport is offering free year SaaS plans and scanning to schools in North America right now.”